jQwotos/Kissanime-Mass-Downloader/README.md

 Charlotte-Sub
 ```

+## Bugs with Kissanime
+This script isn't yet able to handle crashes on Kissanime's end.
+For now you can just restart the script after 10 - 30 seconds and unless Kissanime is under maintnance it should fix itself.
+(I'm still working on V2, however Kissanime keeps updating their site to block it).
+Here are some errors that we can't handle and what they will say.
+* 500 Error on per Episode page ("Unable to find a link for episode: *")
+* This service is not available ("Unable to find episodes, is kissanime.to down or maybe your network")

 ## Desc
 A quick script written in python that will auto download all episodes found within a series.
 Simply boot up the program with Python3 and give it the link to the show when it ask.